 Leaves and seeds in summer.
+Photo courtesy of John F Foster.

 Autumn colors.

 Photo courtesy of Tamara Brincat, Severn Sound Environmental Association.

 Diseases of Norway Maple

 While there are relatively few insect or pest diseases associated with Norway maple, there are a few known pathogens.
 One of these is tar spot disease, which appears as visually unappealing black spots on the leaves towards the end of summer.
 This discoloration is caused by Rhystisma acerinum, a species of fungus native to Europe which has infected North American populations and has been increasing in distribution in the Great Lakes region since the 1990s.